 Skip Navigation

-Location Closure The Forest Park, Washington Village, and Herring Run branches are closed for renovations.
+Location Closure The Brooklyn, Forest Park, Govans, Hamilton, Herring Run, Reisterstown Road, and Washington Village branches are closed for facility improvements.
 Learn more here.

 The year 2020 marked the 100th anniversary of the ratification of the 19th Amendment, which gave the legal right to vote (suffrage) to women.